Nursing Home Neglect, abuse or inadequate care for the elderly or the infirm in nursing homes or any other long-term care facilities.

 - Malnutrition and Dehydration

 - Diet is extremely important.
 A proper standard of nourishment must be provided.
-Adequate nourishment means nutritious meals that are in the proper portion.
-It also has to taste good.
+Adequate nourishment means providing nutritious meals that are in the proper portions and taste good.
 The quality, as well as the quantity, of the food must be within normally accepted medical standards for each resident.

 - Falls Causing Fractures and Other Injuries